ttu/structuring-code-examples/README.md

 * Store received lable binary to S3
 * Update shipment id and label url to DB

 DB / ORM and HTTP requests are faked in these examples.
-Fake implementations are in _packages.py_.
+Fake implementations are in [external_packages.py](solution/external_packages.py).

 ### Getting stared